 So, how do inversion tables work?
 Well, I hope to answer that question for you.
 I have used inversion tables over the past 15 or so years to help with my back pain.
 I can tell you I have had good experiences using inversion tables.

 My goal with this post is to help explain what an inversion table is and how it works.
 If you have heard of inversion tables, or are looking for more information, please keep reading.
 I will do my best to explain and tell you about my experience.
-For more information on purchasing an inversion table click here.

 I have been using inversion tables for a number of years have had pretty good success with them.
 I have owned both new and used tables.
 Inversion therapy has been a recovery and maintenance tool for me.
 I invert for a few minutes each day and that helps keep the back pain somewhat at bay.

 There are a number of different reasons people use inversion tables; reduce back pain, reduce stress, improve circulation, just to name a few.
 This article by livestrong.com explains some benefits of an inversion table.
-For more information about the benefits that inversion tables can provide check out my post here.

 A word of advice